Ideas for How to Evaluate Weight-Loss Devices?

 If you experience an injury or problem when using a weight-loss or weight-management device, we encourage you to file a voluntary report by phone at 1-800-FDA-1088 or online at MedWatch, the FDA Safety Information and Adverse Event Reporting program.

-In February 2017, August 2017, and June 2018, the FDA issued letters to health care providers based on reports of patient problems related to liquid-filled gastric balloon systems, including death.
+In February 2017, August 2017, June 2018, and April 2020, the FDA issued letters to health care providers based on reports of patient problems related to liquid-filled gastric balloon systems, including death.
 Other problems included a hole in the stomach (gastric perforation); sudden inflammation of the pancreas, which typically causes a sudden and severe stomach ache (acute pancreatitis); and balloons filling with air and enlarging, causing discomfort (spontaneous hyperinflation).

 The FDA continues to monitor these problems and recommends health care providers closely monitor patients who have liquid-filled gastric balloons for complications.
 The FDA also recommends health care providers instruct patients on symptoms that could be signs of serious or even life-threatening problems—and explain to patients what to do if these symptoms happen.